JackLeong99/WFC2D/README.md

     Another Idea is multi code edges allowing for more sophisticated adjacency.

+    Another idea: fruthering propogation.
+At the moment, when a cell collapses, it only propogates information to the nearest cell.
+    By furthinging this such that all cells that should be updated are, before the next collapse, we can reduce the chance of failure greatly.

 ## week 13 - Finalising the project & report